Kelly Blatz

 Kelly Steven Blatz (born June 16, 1987) is an American actor, director, writer, producer, editor and musician.
-He is best known for playing the lead role in Aaron Stone.

 Career

-Blatz made his acting debut in Simon Says (2006), then appeared in The 7 (2006), then in the 2008 remake of Prom Night with Brittany Snow and Idris Elba.
+Blatz made his acting debut in Simon Says (2006), then appeared in The 7 (2006).
+He appeared in the 2008 remake of Prom Night with Brittany Snow and Idris Elba.
 The same year he went on to play the psychopathic son of a preacher in Phedon Papamichael's intense thriller From Within with Thomas Dekker and Jared Harris, which premiered at the Tribeca Film Festival.
 In 2009, Blatz played the lead in the independent feature film April Showers, based on the Columbine shootings.
 He has since become known for his role as Aaron Stone in the Disney XD television show.
 In 2010, TBS cast him as the lead in their first hour-long comedy, Glory Daze.
 In 2012 he starred in the film Lost Angeles, where he played a homeless convict who gets caught up in the world of paparazzi.

 In 2014, he was cast as the lead role in Marcus Nispel's Exeter.
 Following that, he starred in Charles Olivier Michaud's drama 4 Minute Mile alongside Richard Jenkins, Kim Basinger, and Analeigh Tipton.
 He played Drew Jacobs, a talented high school runner who is mentored by his neighbor (Jenkins) to escape a life of drugs alongside his brother (Cam Gigandet).
 Gary Goldstein of the Los Angeles Times called Blatz's performance "so deep and affecting it often evokes Timothy Hutton's Oscar-winning turn in "Ordinary People".
 The film premiered at the Seattle International Film Festival in June, 2014.